2025 Junior World Artistic Gymnastics Championships

-The 2025 Junior World Artistic Gymnastics Championships is the third edition of the Artistic Gymnastics Junior World Championships, being held from 20 to 24 November 2025 in Newport World Resorts, Pasay, Metro Manila, Philippines.
+The 2025 Junior World Artistic Gymnastics Championships was the third edition of the Artistic Gymnastics Junior World Championships, held from 20 to 24 November 2025 in Newport World Resorts, Pasay, Metro Manila, Philippines.
 The event was originally slated from 12 to 21 July 2025 but was moved to its current schedule.

 Host selection

 The Gymnastics Association of the Philippines (GAP) announced in December 2024 that the Philippines was awarded the hosting rights for the third edition of the Artistic Gymnastics Junior World Championships.

 Marketing

 The logo for the 2025 Junior World Artistic Gymnastics Championships was based on the sobriquet of the Philippines as the Pearl of the Orient Seas, and represents the hospitability of the host country.
 The oyster shell symbolizes the "universality" of gymnastics.
 The FIG logo serves as the "pearl".
 Above the pearl is a representation of a male and a female gymnast performing on the rings and on the balance beam.